frconor-ebook/meditations/_posts/2025-06-09-enlarging-the-heart.md

 "In today\'s world, poverty presents many faces: sick and elderly people treated with indifference, the loneliness felt by many abandoned people, the drama of refugees, and the destitution in which a large part of mankind lives, often as a result of injustices that cry out to Heaven" (Fernando Ocáriz, *Pastoral Letter*, February 14, 2017; *Enlarging the Heart*, January 22, 2023).

 He says we can\'t be indifferent to any of these things.
-We\'re all created "to exercise 'the *creativity in charity'* (John Paul II, Apostolic Letter, *Novo millennio ineunte*, January 6, 2001) in order to bring the balm of God\'s tenderness to all our brothers and sisters who are in need."
+We\'re all created "to exercise the 'creativity' in charity (John Paul II, Apostolic Letter, *Novo millennio ineunte*, Point 50, January 6, 2001) in order to bring the balm of God\'s tenderness to all our brothers and sisters who are in need" (*ibid*.).

 That\'s a very beautiful phrase: "the creativity in charity."
-Every father of a family, every mother, has to try and think and see: How can I creatively bring charity to my family life with my words, with my example, with my family actions, helping my children to be more aware and reach out more and to see people around us who are in need and see everything that they have as gifts that God has given to them to use well and to pass on to other people? ---Because we all have "to bring the balm of God\'s tenderness" to everyone in need, to infect other people with these ideas, this disposition, and the social dimension of property in all its aspects, and to try and transmit this to fellow students, to colleagues, to neighbors.
+Every father of a family, every mother, has to try and think and see: How can I creatively bring charity to my family life with my words, with my example, with my family actions, helping my children to be more aware and reach out more and to see people around us who are in need and see everything that they have as gifts that God has given to them to use well and to pass on to other people?

+---Because we all have "to bring the balm of God\'s tenderness" to everyone in need, to infect other people with these ideas, this disposition, and the social dimension of property in all its aspects, and to try and transmit this to fellow students, to colleagues, to neighbors.

 If we\'re involved in some organization or some group that\'s having some sort of a celebration, we\'ll try and make sure that there\'s always this social dimension to that celebration.
 We think of others who are not having this celebration.

 He says, "When human beings ignore or neglect their condition as children of God, all their relationships are affected: with themselves, with others, and with creation.

 "As Pope Francis has said, this 'interdependence becomes dependence: we lose this harmony of interdependence and solidarity' (Pope Francis, *General Audience*, September 2, 2020).
 We are jointly responsible for taking care of the world, establishing relationships founded on charity, justice, and respect, especially overcoming the disease of indifference.
-St. John Paul II wrote: 'Every man is his brother\'s keeper, because God entrusts us to one another' (John Paul II, Encyclical, *Evangelium vitae*, March 25, 1995)."
+St. John Paul II wrote: 'Every man is his brother\'s keeper, because God entrusts us to one another'" (John Paul II, Encyclical, *Evangelium vitae*, March 25, 1995).

-Some of us are "moved by the same inspiration, work in organizations of different types and focuses, because we feel impelled to 'do something,' not to sit with our arms crossed" (F. Ocáriz, *Ibid*.).
+Some of us are "moved by the same inspiration, work in organizations of different types and focuses, because we feel impelled to 'do something,' not to sit with our arms crossed" (F. Ocáriz, *ibid*.).

 We have to try and transmit that spirit to our children and grandchildren.

-"It\'s at the heart of the spirit of Opus Dei to turn ordinary realities into a place of encounter with God and service to others; it is the aspiration of mature people, professionally competent and sensitive to others, seeking to make the world a more just and fraternal place" (*Ibid*.).
+"It\'s at the heart of the spirit of Opus Dei to turn ordinary realities into a place of encounter with God and service to others; it is the aspiration of mature people, professionally competent and sensitive to others, seeking to make the world a more just and fraternal place" (*ibid*.).

 That\'s our role, to think, What can I give?
 What can I contribute?
 What can I do?

 "The phrase of St. Josemaría, '*passionately loving the world*,' means knowing it, caring for it, serving it."

 In a letter published in the 1950s, St. Josemaría said, "Christians cannot be individualists who forget about the needs of others.
-Nor can Christians live selfishly and turn their backs on the world; they are essentially social, responsible members of Christ's Mystical Body" (Josemaría Escrivá, *The Collected Letters* (Vol. I, Letter No. 3).
+Nor can Christians live selfishly and turn their backs on the world; they are essentially social, responsible members of Christ's Mystical Body" (Josemaría Escrivá, *The Collected Letters* Vol. I, Letter No. 3).

 "It might seem utopian to think that we are capable of doing something to alleviate the suffering of humanity."
 But we know that it\'s Our Lord acting in us and through us and is going to do things.